Becoming Vegetarian

 Being vegetarian, or even just reducing the amount of meat you eat to a few meat products a week, can have a big impact on your health and the earth.
 And maybe it’s just me, but eating vegetarian makes me feel good about myself; I feel like I’m doing something right, ethical, and humane.
 People might laugh or scoff, but I’m a vegetarian and I’m proud.

 Colette Gerstmann is an 8th grader at Saint Ann’s School in Brooklyn, New York.
-She lives with her parents, sister, and two dogs.
-She likes writing, singing, swimming, playing the clarinet, drawing, and dancing.
+She lives with her parents, sister and dog.
+She likes animals, art, reading, writing, playing the clarinet, singing, playing tennis, and dancing.